Osaka Station 大阪駅

 There are an endless number of dining options in Umeda , both above and below ground.
 Explore department store basements and the labyrinth of underground paths that stem from the stations for quick, easy and relatively affordable food.

-The two subterranean levels of the Dai-San Building, 200-meters south of the JR station, are filled with authentic and affordable restaurants and izakayas that cater to the hordes of businessmen working above ground.
-The unpretentious atmosphere is classic Osaka, and the huge range of culinary options located deep underground is a testament to both the overwhelming density of the area and the culture's love of dining.
+The first and second basement floors of the Osaka Station Dai-San Building, 200-meters south of the JR station, are filled with authentic and affordable restaurants and izakayas that cater to the businesspeople working nearby.

 Planning Your Trip